triton-inference-server/tutorials/Triton_Inference_Server_Python_API/README.md

 > test out different features and get feedback.
 > All feedback is weclome and we look forward to hearing from you!

+## Requirements

+The following instructions require a linux system with bash and Docker installed.
+For GPU support a CUDA device compatible with CUDA 12.x is required.

+## Build / Installation

+The tutorial and Python API package are designed to be installed and run within the `nvcr.io/nvidia/tritonserver:23.12-py3` docker image.

+A set of convenience scripts are provided to create a

+## Hello World